yrncollo/yrncollo.github.io/_tabs/about.md

 Hi there!
 My name is Collins Nge'no and I am a self-taught cybersecurity researcher.
 This means that I have been learning about how to keep computers and the internet safe on my own, without going to a special school for it.
 As a self-taught cybersecurity researcher with a focus on reverse engineering, I have been able to develop a strong understanding of the field over the past year.

-My passion for technology and problem-solving led me to pursue Diploma in information technology, where I have been able to learn about the latest developments in the field and gain valuable hands-on experience.
+My passion for technology and problem-solving led me to pursue Diploma in Information Technology, where I have been able to learn about the latest developments in the field and gain valuable hands-on experience.

 **Reverse engineering** is a crucial aspect of cybersecurity, as it allows researchers to uncover vulnerabilities and weaknesses in computer systems and networks.
 By understanding how these systems work and what makes them vulnerable, we can take steps to protect them and keep our digital lives safe.